• Home

 Research Studentships

-The Brain Tumour Research Studentship program, offered by the Brain Tumour Foundation of Canada, was developed to accelerate brain tumor research and encourage new, young researchers to join the field.
+The Brain Tumour Foundation of Canada’s Research Studentship program was developed to accelerate brain tumor research and encourage new, young researchers to join the field.
 The studentship program offers funding for two summers of work to first-year medical students and first, second or third-year undergraduate Bachelor of Science students.
-Please read more about these brilliant students and their research below.
+Read more about these brilliant students and their research below.

-You can also watch our presentation at the 2020 Virtual Brain Tumour Research Symposium, hosted by the Brain Tumour Foundation of Canada, where we talked about why we started this foundation, why we chose to support these Research Studentships and why we keep fighting to end brain cancer.
+You can also watch our presentation at the 2020 Virtual Brain Tumour Research Symposium, hosted by the Brain Tumour Foundation of Canada, where we discussed why we started our foundation, why we chose to support these Research Studentships and why we keep fighting to end brain cancer.

 Anish Puri